CMUChimpsLab/CrowdsourcingApp/README.md

 Download the APK file within the `public/` folder directly.

-## Features
+## Primary Features

-- Manage geofences (e.g. adding, deleting) from the "Manage Locations" menu.
+- Let users create tasks to be completed by crowdsourcing.
+- Let users complete tasks already submitted for crowdsourcing.
+- Display tasks that are locally available.
+- Display activities of other users.
-- Get alerted whenever you enter or leave a saved geofence.
+- Get alerted whenever a user enters or leaves a location for a task.

 ## Issues

-- Once a new geofence is added, you need to go back to the main screen to have the new geofence start being tracked.
+- Check release log or change log.